Analysis Likely

 The Development Time

-Over 10 years between GTA V and GTA 6.
-By far the longest development cycle in the franchise.
-More time means more content, more polish, more ambition.
-Rockstar didn’t ship GTA 6 in 2020 because it wasn’t ready.
-That perfectionism is exactly what should reassure players.
+Over 10 years between GTA V and GTA 6, the longest cycle in the franchise by a significant margin.
+More time has historically meant more content, more polish, and broader ambition.
+Rockstar declined to ship the game earlier, and that restraint is worth acknowledging.

 Lucia, GTA 6 protagonist, at the center of all expectations